 By default, the Database Instance creation date is used as the base timestamp for the automated backups.
 When you change the schedule configuration, the moment you validated the new configuration becomes the new base timestamp.
 For example, if at 8 a.m. on a Thursday you update the autobackup frequency to 24h, your next autobackup will be created at 8 a.m. on a Friday.

 Click PostgreSQL and MySQL under Managed Databases on the side menu.
 A list of your Database Instances displays.

-Click the database name or «See more Icon» > More info to access the database information page.
+Click the Database Instance name or «See more Icon» > More info to access the Database Instance information page.Note:

 Click «Edit Icon» in the Backup tab to configure the backup frequency and retention.Note:

 Although autobackup is enabled by default, you can disable the feature before you create the Instance, by unchecking the box in the creation wizard.
-You can also disable it after the Instance is ready.
+You can also disable it after the Database Instance is ready.

 For snapshots, you can follow the how to restore snapshots procedure to create a Database Instance from a snapshot.